Gabriela Fernández

 Gabriela Alexandra Fernández Ocanto is a Venezuelan pageant titleholder from Maracaibo, Zulia state, who competed in the Miss Venezuela 2008 pageant on September 10, 2008.

 Fernández won the Miss Zulia 2008 title in a state pageant held in Maracaibo, Venezuela on 7 May 2008.

+In 2012, Fernández was arrested by the Bolivarian National Intelligence Service, charged with assisting Colombian drug lord Daniel Barrera Barrera.
+In 2016, she was sentenced to eight years and eight months in prison after admitting to money laundering.
+She was released from prison in 2021, and was planning to write a book about her experience.